Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Results

 \subsubsection{Reranking with Different PRF Depths}

 Results of \emph{text-based} PRF (BB+PRF) for reranking are shown in Figure~\ref{fig:text-base-prf-depth}.
 For TREC DL 2019, increased PRF depth is associated with a marginal improvement in effectiveness across most of the evaluation metrics, except for nDCG@10 and, to a minor extent, nDCG@3.
 On the other hand, increasing PRF depth decreases the effectiveness across the remaining datasets, and none of the PRF configurations is substantially better than the BB baseline.
-Results of \emph{vector-based} PRF models (BB+PRF-R and BB+PRF-A) are shown in Figure~\ref{fig:vector-base-prf-depth-rerank}.
-For TREC DL 2019, increased PRF depth is associated with substantial improvements in RR and nDCG@1 using both BB+PRF-R and BB+PRF-A, and marginally improvements in nDCG at depths 3--10.
-For TREC DL 2020 and TREC CAsT, increased PRF depth is associated with marginal improvements in nDCG@\{1,3\}.
-For the remaining datasets, increased PRF depth shows mixed results, but overall it appears to decrease the effectiveness over all metrics.